-We have audited the Marine Environmental Sciences Consortium's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Marine Environmental Sciences Consortium's major federal programs for the year ended September 30, 2013.
+We have audited the Marine Environmental Sciences Consortium's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Marine Environmental Sciences Consortium's major federal programs for the year ended September 30, 2012.
 The Marine Environmental Sciences Consortium's major federal programs are identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the Marine Environmental Sciences Consortium's management.
+Our responsibility is to express an opinion on the Marine Environmental Sciences Consortium's compliance based on our audit.